Hi Jeffrey! Can you tell us a little bit about Dublin Maker?

 Dublin Maker is a one-day event where people around Ireland showcase the great things they make.
 It’s an opportunity for them to take their projects out of their back sheds, out of their spare rooms and their house and really showcase what they do to the public.
 It's really an eclectic mix of all forms of creativity.

 How did you get involved?

 It’s very much a kind of family- oriented event.
-We cater from very high tech, from fighting robots, to people hacking biology, creating their own new organisms, to very low- tech where people are creating paper animals, papier mache stuff…
+We cater from very high tech, from fighting robots, people making alarm clocks to help them getup in the morning.
+To very low- tech where people are creating tradition Celtic knots with pipe cleaners.

 Sounds great!
 So describe for me your role within parkbytext.

 I act as the head of development.
 I set the overall system architecture…I set the direction for our team of developers.
-I’ve been with the company just over five years now.
-I’ve seen it going from a small operation just here in Ireland, to now [ operating ] in three countries around the world.
+I’ve been with the company just over six years now.
+I’ve seen it going from a small operation just here in Ireland, to now [ operating ] around the world.
 We have a very forward- looking future, in terms of our integration with partners.

 From your experience with Dublin Maker, do you think there is an interest amongst kids in software development?

-Can you give us any info about next year’s Dublin Maker?
+Can you give us any info about this year’s Dublin Maker?

 Yeah!
 Dublin Maker will be back on the 22nd

 of July in Merrion Square.
 Check out our website